jjvanzon/Circular-Language-Spec/spec/basic-diagram-elements.md

 #### Interface Connection

-If two object symbols would be connected by a dotted line, this might depict that the symbols would have the same interface, which may mean they could look the same from the outside, but might be different on the inside.
+If two object symbols might be connected by a dotted line, this might depict that the symbols might have the same interface, which may mean they could look the same from the outside, but might be different on the inside.

 ![](images/Basic%20Diagram%20Elements.020c.png)